The Odd Couple Together Again

-The Odd Couple: Together Again is a 1993 made-for-TV film starring Tony Randall and Jack Klugman as Felix Unger and Oscar Madison, respectively.
-It is an extension to the original Odd Couple series in which Felix is once again rooming with Oscar, but only temporarily due to his daughter, Edna, getting married.
+The Odd Couple Together Again is a 1993 American made-for-television comedy-drama film starring Tony Randall and Jack Klugman as Felix Unger and Oscar Madison, respectively.
+It is a sequel to the original Odd Couple series in which Felix is once again rooming with Oscar, but only temporarily due to his daughter, Edna, getting married.
 The film aired on September 24, 1993 on CBS.

 Plot

-In a ballroom at the Plaza Hotel, the always fussy, neat, and perfectionist Felix Unger is leading the dress rehearsal for his daughter Edna's wedding.
-The rehearsal has gone on so long that everybody in the wedding is too tired to even stand up straight anymore and the violinist is complaining of how often he has to play Felix's selected song.
+In a ballroom at the Plaza Hotel, the fussy, neat, and perfectionist Felix Unger is leading a dress rehearsal for his daughter Edna's wedding.
 The rehearsal is cutting into the time the hotel needs to set up for another event in that ballroom.
 This, along with Felix giving an ultimatum over something he requested in the ballroom that hadn't been fulfilled, gets their reservation revoked by the assistant manager.
 Gloria, Felix's wife (whom he remarried at the end of the series), decides to kick him out of the house for two weeks in order for her to plan the wedding without him.
-Naturally, he returns to the apartment of his former roommate, Oscar Madison.
-He finds the apartment messy as usual (and with a stored motorcycle in the hallway, for which Oscar is charging the owner half of what storage places in New York would charge), but more importantly, Oscar's voice is now raspy and hoarse after having a vocal cord removed due to throat cancer.
-(Klugman in real life had throat cancer surgery in 1989.)

-Felix is so touched by Oscar's cancer situation, he arranges a poker game, but tells all the old buddies to always let Oscar win.
-Which goes well until Speed finally cracks and beats him and spills the beans.
+Felix returns to the apartment of his former roommate, Oscar Madison.
+Oscar's voice is now raspy and hoarse after having a vocal cord removed due to throat cancer.
+(In real life, Klugman had throat cancer surgery in 1989.)
+Felix is so touched by Oscar's cancer situation, he arranges a poker game, but tells Oscar's poker buddies - Officer Murray Greshler, Homer "Speed" Deegan, and Roy, Oscar's accountant - to always let Oscar win.
+However, Speed cracks and beats him and spills the beans.
 Oscar forgives them and resumes playing poker with them.
-Felix helps Oscar with voice exercises, which start to strengthen his vocal cords, enough so that Felix, who is producing television commercials, offers Oscar a voice-over job.
-However, Oscar isn't too thrilled to find out it would be for the voice of a toilet that had been cleaned with the advertised product.
-Felix then gets him a job again with the New York Examiner newspaper, but it's as the personal advice columnist, not as a sportswriter.
-Oscar reluctantly accepts, but starts to enjoy the job once Myrna transfers over to help him.
-Eventually, he resigns and gives the job to her since she's been basically doing all the work.
+Felix helps Oscar with voice exercises, which start to strengthen his vocal cords, enough so that Felix offers Oscar a voice-over job for a television commercial.
+However, Oscar is not thrilled to find out it would be for the voice of a toilet that had been cleaned with the advertised product.
+Felix then gets Oscar a job again with the New York Examiner newspaper, but the job is as a personal advice columnist, rather than a sportswriter.
+Oscar reluctantly accepts, but starts to enjoy the job once his former secretary, Myrna Turner, transfers over to help him.
+Eventually, he resigns and gives the job to her.